- Gender and Relationships»

 1. Express The Emotions

 Expressing hurtful emotions is nature’s way of dealing with a painful episode.
-It is no way signifies weakness but an understanding something hurtful has taken place.
+It does not signify weakness but an understanding something hurtful has taken place.
 It is a bold step since you are not escaping from what you know is a fact.
 In fact, expressing your emotions is the first step towards healing and recovering from the breakup.
 Don’t suppress these emotions.
 Don’t run away from them.

 2. No Contact